JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## JavaScript Output Binding {#shiny-output-binding}

-Here we create an "output binding," it tells Shiny how to find the component and how to interact with it.
+Here we create an "output binding."
+It tells Shiny how to find the component and how to interact with it.
 An output binding is initialised from `Shiny.OutputBinding`.
 Below we initialise a new binding.

 ```js
 // custom.js
 var boxxyBinding = new Shiny.OutputBinding();
 ```

 Then, this must be "extended" by specifying a number of methods, an essential one being `find`.
-It is used to look for the output HTML element in the document (`scope`), and return them as an array (`HTMLcollection`).
+It is used to look for the output HTML element in the document (`scope`), and to return them as an array (`HTMLcollection`).
 Other methods all take an `el` argument; that value will always be an element that was returned from `find`.
 A very straightforward way to accomplish this is to use jQuery’s find method to identify elements with the `boxxy` class used in `boxxyOutput`.
-You are by no means forced to use a CSS class to identify the elements but there is no reason not to.
+You are by no means forced to use a CSS class to identify the elements, but there is no reason not to.

 ```js
 // custom.js